FlorensaDimer/FlorensaDimer/README.md

 • 👀 I’m interested in tecnology and youtubers.

-• 🌱 I’m currently studying in bacharel Big Data and Artificial Intelligence at PUCRS and English class at Cultura Inglesa.
+• 🌱 I'm currently studying a bachelor's degree in Big Data and Artificial Intelligence at PUCRS and an English course at Cultura Inglesa.

 • 💞️ I’m looking to collaborate on include more girls in the development world.